Spot Price Optimizer

 Tr Trigger Starts the automatic.
 The output O will be activated as often as defined by 'demand' within 'period'.
 0/1

-Absolute Mode: Price in the hour 00:00 to 23:00 Price forecast for a specific hour This inputs are not available when using the Spot market mode.
+Absolute Mode: Price in the hour 00:00 to 23:00 Price forecast for a specific hour of the current day.
+This inputs are not available when using the Spot market mode.

 Outputs